coderamen666/srd-v3.5-md/epic/epic-spells.md

 score it would not normally possess (such as Intelligence), the spell must also incorporate the *life* seed.

-Granting spell resistance to a creature that doesn't already have it is a special case; the base Spellcraft DC of 27 grants spell resistance 25, and each additional point of spell resistance increases the Spellcraft DC by +4 (each --1 to spell resistance reduces the Spellcraft DC by --2).
+Granting spell resistance to a creature that doesn’t already have it is a special case; the base Spellcraft DC of 27 grants spell resistance 25, and each additional point of spell resistance increases the Spellcraft DC by +4 (each –1 to spell resistance reduces the Spellcraft DC by –2).

 The *fortify* seed can also grant damage reduction 1/magic.
 For each additional point of damage reduction, increase the Spellcraft DC by +2.